pranigopu/mastersProject/reading/hands-on-bayesian-neural-networks--a-tutorial-for-deep-learning-users.md

 ## SNNs to BNNs
 The point estimate approach, which is the traditional approach in deep learning, is relatively easy to deploy with modern algorithms and software packages, but tends to lack explainability.
 The final model might also generalize in unforeseen and overconfident ways on out-of-training distribution data points.
 This property, in addition to the inability of ANNs to say “I don’t know”, is problematic for many critical applications.
 Of all the techniques that exist to mitigate this, stochastic neural networks have proven to be one of the most generic and flexible.

 **Stochastic neural networks (SNNs)** are a type of ANN built by introducing stochastic components into the network.
-This is performed by giving the network either a stochastic activation or stochastic weights to simulate multiple possible models $\theta$ with their associated probability distribution $p(\theta)$.
+This is performed by giving the network either a stochastic activation or stochastic weights to simulate multiple possible models $\theta$ with their associated probability distribution $P(\theta)$.
 Thus, BNNs can be considered a special case of ensemble learning.

 _Ensemble learning to SNNs_...